-A core ESOT mission is to promote sharing of scientific information and building of evidence-based international practice, policies and medical guidelines.
+ESOT is dedicated to the pursuit of clinical and research excellence and improving patient outcomes.
+Its core mission is to promote sharing of scientific information and building of evidence-based international practice, policies and medical guidelines.

-To this aim, ESOT has decided to strengthen its engagement in the collection of data on organ transplantation, and is launching a multi-organ, pan-European registry on transplant recipients and living donors.
-The European Commission supports the development of the ESOT multi-organ registry and contributes to its preparation.
+To this aim, ESOT has decided to strengthen its engagement in the collection of data on organ transplantation, and is launching a platform to host pan-European registries on transplant recipients and living donors.
+The European Commission supports the development of the ESOT registry platform and contributes to its preparation.

 Strong international effort has resulted in the creation of single-organ registries and establishment of international networks supported by national authorities, the EU commission, patient organizations and the medical community.
 ESOT will build on this effort to provide high quality service to the transplant community.
 In particular, ESOT will follow up on the achievements of the EDITH project, which concluded in December 2020 and has laid the foundations for the establishment of a living donor registry and a kidney recipient registry.
 In addition, ESOT will also bring together the work of its sections ELITA and EPITA, which have successfully coordinated the European Liver Transplant Registry (ELTR) and worked on the development of a pancreas and islets transplant registry (EPITR).

 The ESOT registry platform will be built as a modular, scalable platform able to receive information on different organ transplants: it will be a one-stop solution for European national and local authorities to contribute data and share practice with the whole of the community.
 The registry will gather information on both transplant recipients and living donors, when applicable.
 In addition, it will feature a module for collecting information directly from patients (patient reported outcomes).